Daniel-Berezhnoy/SwiftUIBuddy/README.md

 3) Confirm and install the Package
 4) Import **SwiftUIBuddy** in the file(s) where you want to use it

+```swift
+import SwiftUIBuddy
+```

 ## Notes
 The minimum deployment target is iOS 15.0.
 This project is a work-in-progress, so expect it to grow, and feel free to contribute.

-```swift
-import SwiftUIBuddy
-```
-in the file(s) where you want to use it